ai-backend-course/agentic-workflow-service/README.md

 ## What This Project Demonstrates

 * Agentic AI workflows
-* Tool orchestration
+* Tool orchestration across microservices
-* RAG integration
+* RAG-based retrieval
+* Summarization as a first-class tool
-* Grounding & evaluation
+* Grounding and evaluation
 * Lightweight observability
-* Clean Go backend design
+* Clean, production-oriented Go backend design

-This service is intentionally focused and composable, designed to integrate with other AI microservices rather than replace them.
+This service is intentionally focused and composable, designed to **orchestrate AI capabilities**, not replace them.

----

-## Planned Extensions

-* Centralized Generative AI service for LLM execution
-* Retry logic based on evaluation results
-* Additional tools (summarization, external APIs)
-* Expanded tracing and metrics

 ---